PTW-TUDa/eta_utility/docs/guide/python_install.rst

 ------------------------

 If you do not already have it, install Python (64 Bit) on your device.
 We recommend a version between 3.7 and 3.8.10.
-Depending on the used modules newer versions will also work, the version is currently  limited by what is supported by *pytorch* which is only required in the *eta_x* module.
+Depending on the used modules newer versions will also work.
+If you are using the *eta_x* module, the version is limited by what is supported by *pytorch*.

-The installation is below illustrated choosing Python 3.7, 64 Bit.
+Below, the installation is illustrated using Python 3.7, 64 Bit.
 You can install Python for Windows from `python.org <https://www.python.org/downloads/windows/>`_

 .. figure:: figures/1_DownloadFiles.png